learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 You will be able to:

-* Explain why alpha = 0.05 is chosen as the cut off point for rejecting Null hypothesis in most scientific experiments
+* Explain why alpha = 0.05 is chosen as the cutoff point for rejecting the null hypothesis in most scientific experiments
 * Simulate Type I and Type II errors with alpha control to observe the output of an experiment
 * Describe and differentiate between TYPE I and TYPE II errors
 * Understand alpha and beta for representing false positive and false negative values

 ## Alpha and Beta

-**Alpha (α):** is the probability of a type I error i.e. finding a difference when a difference does not exist.
+**Alpha ($\alpha$):** is the probability of a Type I error i.e. finding a difference when a difference does not exist.

 Most medical literature uses an alpha cut-off of 5% (0.05), indicating a 5% chance that a significant difference is actually due to chance and is not a true difference.

-**Beta (β):** is the probability of a type II error i.e. not detecting a difference when one actually exists.
+**Beta ($\beta$):** is the probability of a Type II error i.e. not detecting a difference when one actually exists.

 Beta is directly related to study power (Power = 1 – β) which you will investigate further in the next lesson.
 Most medical literature uses a beta cut-off of 20% (0.2), indicating a 20% chance that a significant difference is missed.